Some structure theorems for algebraic groups: Some further developments

 where $X$ is a $G$-scheme, $r$ and $f$ are $G$-equivariant, and $r$ is an $H \cdot N$ torsor for the action defined by $x \cdot (g,y) := (g x^{-1}, xy)$, where $x \in H \cdot N$, $g \in G$ and $y \in Y$.
 Moreover, $f$ is projective, and hence so is $X$.
 (We may view $f : X \to G/H \cdot N$ as the homogeneous fiber bundle with fiber $Y$ associated with the principal bundle $q : G \to G/H \cdot N$ and the $H \cdot N$-scheme $Y$).
 Also, as in the proof of Proposition \ref{prop:quot}, we have a cartesian square

 where $n$ is obtained from the multiplication map $G \times H \cdot N \to G$ (indeed, this square is commutative and the horizontal arrows are $H \cdot N/H$-torsors).
 Since $Y$ is an equivariant compactification of $H \cdot N/H$, it follows that $X$ is the desired equivariant compactification of~$G/H$.
+This proves the claim.

 In view of the first step of the proof (the case of an affine group $G$), it suffices in turn to check that $H \cdot N$ acts on $H \cdot N/H$ via an affine quotient group.